Flatter, faster: scaling momentum for optimal speedup of SGD

 \subsection{ResNet18 on CIFAR10}

 We now verify our predictions on a realistic problem, which will demonstrate the robustness of our analysis.
 We focus on ResNet18 \citep{he2016deep}, specifically implemented by \cite{kuangliu2021pytorchcifar}, classifier trained on CIFAR10 \cite{krizhevsky2009learning}.
 We aim to extrapolate the theory by showing optimal acceleration with our hyperparameter choice once training reaches an interpolating solution.
-To this purpose, we initialize the network on the valley.
-This initialization is obtained starting from a random weight values and training the network using full batch gradient descent without label noise and with a fixed value $\beta=0.9$ until it reaches perfect training accuracy.
+To this purpose, we initialize the network on the valley, obtained starting from a random weight values and training the network using full batch gradient descent without label noise and with a fixed value $\beta=0.9$ until it reaches perfect training accuracy.
 With this initialization, we then train with SGD and label noise for a fixed number of epochs multiple times for various values the momentum hyperparameter $\beta$.
 Finally, we project the weights back onto the valley before recording the final test accuracy.
 This last step can be viewed as noise annealing and allows us to compare the performance of training the drift phase for the different values of $\beta$.
 From this procedure we extract the optimal momentum parameter $\beta_*(\eta)$ that maximizes the best test accuracy during training as a function of the learning rate, which we can then compare with the theoretical prediction.